usnistgov/Public_Safety_Analytics_Resources/index.md

 # Public Safety Analytics Resource Compendium

-This resources on this site were prepared by yet2 and sponsored by NIST under contract number 80JSC017D0029.
+The compendium, linked below, was prepared by [yet2](https://www.yet2.com/) and sponsored by NIST's [Public Safety Communications Research Division](https://pscr.gov) under contract number 80JSC017D0029.

 NIST and yet2 do not endorse any of these resources or claim this compendium to be comprehensive.

 Access the compendium as an MS Excel workbook here.

 The NIST PSCR program is seeking to identify open-source software frameworks, toolkits and algorithms, datasets, and standards/best practices that could assist in the development of AI-based analytic tools to support real-time analysis of streaming data from public safety communications and data streams that public safety officials must monitor to maintain situation awareness.